TarunB-Git/CourseProject/README.md

 ### Usage
 Use secrecy:
 ```
-git commit -m "I operate in the shadows"
+git commit -m "I operate in the darkest shadows"
 ```

 Stay vigilant and proceed with caution at all times.